 Jason Woosey from IOL was impressed with how the Swift Sport performed on the circuit, delivering on performance with an impressive response to throttle inputs and packing a punch no matter what the rev range.
 “Suzuki has done a far more comprehensive job on the design front, the performance model now coming with a more distinctive and angrier-looking front bumper that houses a deep-set honeycomb grille,” says Jason.

-Khulekani Dumisa from Khulekani On Wheels loved how immediately distinguishable the new Swift Sport is with its 16” diamond cut and polished alloy wheels.
+In his Swift Sport review Khulekani Dumisa from Khulekani On Wheels loved how immediately distinguishable the new Swift Sport is with its 16” diamond cut and polished alloy wheels.
 “The power of the new motor is almost immediately noticeable as it comes much quicker.
 Unlike its predecessor, not a lot of effort is required to get power out of it.
 This means you have the ability to focus more on the driving experience,” says Khulekani.
 “All in all, the Swift Sport proved to be fun and enjoyable, and importantly, much improved compared to the outgoing model.”

 Listen to what else Khulekani had to say about the Swift Sport as well as the Vitara Turbo in the audio clip below.